California Electrician Salary: Hourly and Annual Pay (2026)

-Live in LA, the Bay Area, or anywhere in between - and thinking about becoming an electrician?
+Live in LA, the Bay Area, or anywhere in between - and Thinking about how to become an electrician?

 You’re asking the right question: “How much can I make?”